world-federation-of-advertisers/cardinality_estimation_evaluation_framework/doc/frequency_evaluation_framework.md

 *   Must support each of the scenarios for frequency evaluation envisioned in the [Cardinality and Frequency Estimation Evaluation Framework](https://github.com/world-federation-of-advertisers/cardinality_estimation_evaluation_framework/blob/master/doc/cardinality_and_frequency_estimation_evaluation_framework.md) document.
 *   Design should be as similar as possible to the current cardinality estimation framework.
 *   Output should be as similar as possible to the output of the current cardinality estimation framework.
-*   Should be designed in such a way that it can easily be parallelized to allow for running in Borg or Google Cloud.
+*   Should be designed in such a way that it can easily be parallelized to allow for running on various cloud platforms, including Google Cloud.
 *   Should support frequency evaluators which are represented as a collection of cardinality sketches, as well as evaluators whose sketches can report frequency directly.